 When I said in the last post that “humanity’s capacity for mental construction was born only yesterday in the long story of gene-constructed Life on Earth”, I was implying an equivalence; one that puts evolutionary ecology in the same category as human mentality.
 So, is Natural selection really in the same category as thinking?
 Maybe now we can investigate this proposition fairly, by bringing intimacy into the conceptual ‘picture’.

 But what does it mean that we are ‘aware’ of this internal/external thought/experience ecosystem?
-Or in more intimate terms: who is doing the ‘watching’ here?
-Sometimes language isn’t even involved; in which case is it not fair to say, at least, that this non-verbal state of awareness can be an analogue for ecosystem ‘consciousness’?
+Or in more intimate terms: who is doing the watching here?
+Sometimes language isn’t even involved; in which case is it not fair to say, at least, that this non-verbal state of awareness can be our window into ecosystem awareness?
 Can we even say there is a ‘watcher’ present when organisms arise and pass away within an evolving ecosystem?
 Suppose we object: “But even without words we are ‘imagining’ the details of a thought, so how can ecosystems imagine if they don’t have eyes like their constituent organisms do?”
 Ok then, what form do our non-verbal ‘images’ take?
 If they’re not eidetic dreams (clear and involuntary ‘visions’), then what are they?
-In all honesty, do you regularly dream ‘in colour’?
+In all honesty, do you regularly dream in colour?
 Certainly, in our daydreams at least, the body itself seems to be involved: my experience is that subtle ‘internal movements’ (that are nothing if not intimate) are suggesting sketchy ‘forms’, and it’s these that ‘appear’ to be the products of imagination.

-Of course, entire ecosystems, unlike the organisms that make them up, don’t have bodies do they; so if Mind is intimacy, and intimacy is a bodily condition (at least for the purposes of this discussion) then how can evolutionary ecology as a whole be Mind?
+Of course, entire ecosystems, unlike the organisms that make them up, don’t have bodies do they; so if Mind is intimacy, and intimacy is a bodily condition (at least for the purposes of this discussion so far) then how can evolutionary ecology as a whole be Mind?

 Mon.
 Aug.
 20/07 Swept Away